-Students in the School of Economics can expect respect and individual attention from the SOE advisors.
+Students in the School of Economics can expect respect and individual attention from the economics advisors.
 In return, students are expected to keep appointments, follow up on suggested resources, and arrive prepared for meetings.
 Students must arrange at least one advising appointment per year to ensure that all requirements are being met.
 Together, we can maximize the student experience here at Georgia Tech and the School of Economics.

 Frequently Asked Questions